-Learn the Mission and History of Dell Computers
+The Mission and History of Dell Computers

 The Dell Computer Company is one of the great success stories of the 20th century.
 Started in 1984 by then-college student Michael Dell, it rose to become one of the computer giants well into the 21st century.
-To understand what makes Dell so great, you need to understand the power of Dell's Mission Statement, as well as its history, growth, and entrepreneurial founder Michael Dell.
+To understand what makes Dell so great, you need to understand the power of Dell's mission statement, as well as its history, growth, and entrepreneurial founder Michael Dell.

 Michael Dell and the Birth of a Computer Empire

-Micahel Dell was a student at the University of Texas at Austin when he invented Dell in his off-campus dormitory room.
+Michael Dell was a student at the University of Texas at Austin when he invented Dell in his off-campus dormitory room.
 His aim was to sell IBM PC-compatible computers built from stock components.

 Michael started trading in the belief that by selling personal computer systems directly to customers, PC's Limited (the original name of the company) could better understand customers' needs and provide the most effective computing solutions to meet those needs.

-Michael dropped out of school in order to focus full-time on his fledgling business after getting $1,000 in expansion capital from his family
+Michael dropped out of school in order to focus full-time on his fledgling business after getting $1,000 in expansion capital from his family.

 The Dell Mission Statement